-So let’s specifically discuss the meaning of the intercept in some common models
+So let’s specifically discuss the meaning of the intercept in some common models:

 , each of which has two predictor variables, X1 and X2.
 The interpretations easily expand for models with more predictors of each type.

-Model 1: Both X1 and X2 are Numerical and Uncentered
+Example 1: Both X1 and X2 are Numerical and Uncentered

 This is the model you learn the most about in regression classes.